Tristanbbb/Pepito_and_co/README.md

 ### Installing the server locally
 The certstream.calidog.io server hasn't been working at all since I've started working on this exercise, so I have had to run the server locally.
 - Download a precompiled version of [certstream-server-go](https://github.com/d-Rickyy-b/certstream-server-go)
+- Put it in the certstream_server folder and edit config.py at the root level with the name of your server in the PATH_TO_SERVER variable
-- Create a config.yml file in the Pepito_and_co/src folder (or keep the default file)
+- Create a config.yml file in the certstream_server folder (or keep the default file)
 - (Linux) Make the server executable (chmod u+x ./certstream-server-go_1.7.0_linux_amd64)

 # Project structure